-All the fun you experience at Free First Saturday is now online!
-Here you can find performances, art-making activities, kids’ films, and interactive workshops—all designed especially for you and your family to do from home.
+All the fun you experience at Free First Saturday is now online through December 2020!
+Here you can find performances, art-making activities, and interactive workshops—all designed especially for you and your family to do from home.

 Materials You’ll Need

 - White paper (both lightweight paper and heavier paper like watercolor paper)

 - Paper towels

 - Coloring materials like crayons, markers, or colored pencils

 - String (about 4 feet, depending on the size of your found objects)

 - Fresh flowers and leaves